 Finding the treatment approach for you

-Lupus symptoms vary from one person to another.
-In many cases, the best treatment approach is with a health care team that will tailor treatment to your specific condition.
+Lupus affects different people in different ways.
+Usually, the best treatment approach is to work with your health care team to tailor your treatment plan to your specific symptoms.

 Choosing the right doctor

-A rheumatologist, a doctor who specializes in diseases of the joints and muscles, generally treats people with lupus.
-If lupus has caused damage to a particular organ, other specialists should be consulted.
+A rheumatologist, a doctor who specializes in diseases of the joints and muscles, typically treats people with lupus.
+If lupus has caused damage to specific organs, you may also need to see other types of doctors.

-For instance, a dermatologist for cutaneous lupus (skin disease), a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
-A woman with lupus who is considering a pregnancy needs an obstetrician who specializes in high-risk pregnancies.
+For example, you may need to see a dermatologist for lupus that affects the skin, a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
+If you are considering pregnancy, you may need to see an obstetrician who specializes in high-risk pregnancies.